Shantanu-0101/Shantanu-0101/README.md

 #  Hi, I'm Shantanu...

-- 🔭 Currently working at Pai Kane Group as an AI/ML intern
+- 🔭 Currently working at Pai Kane Group as an AI/ML intern.
 - 🗿 Learning Deep Learning
 - 💡 Interested in Web3
 - ⭐ Hoping for your Star